CURRENT CONDITIONS:

 Below are current conditions, weather forecasts for Zion Canyon and towns in the surrounding areas, and water levels for the Virgin River.
-IMPORTANT!
-While these forecasts may be informative, they are not definitive proof of whether or not it is safe to hike a canyon on any given day.
-If you are concerned about the flash flood potential during any planned hike, please see the Wilderness Desk at the Zion Visitor Center.
-Updated status of any emergency road or trail closures are listed on the NPS website.
-You can also view the Towers of the Virgin webcam.
+While these forecasts may be informative, they do not definitely prove whether or not it is safe to hike a canyon on any given day.
+Your safety is your responsibility; live to hike another day!

 SPRINGDALE:

-Springdale is at the heart of Zion Canyon and this forecast gives a good sense of conditions in the main canyon.
+Springdale is at the heart of Zion Canyon and this forecast gives a good sense of conditions in Zion Canyon.

 ST. GEORGE: